pgina/docs/v3.1/plugins.md

 Next, we implement the `Starting` and `Stopping` methods.
 These are executed at startup/shutdown of the pGina service.
-They're intended for initialization/cleanup tasks for things that persist across logins.
+They're intended for initialization/cleanup tasks for things that are service related.
 Note that they are **not** intended as intialization/cleanup for each logon.
 They are not called during simulation so you should not do anything in these methods that is needed for logon